Appleton P. Clark

 Appleton P. Clark (1865-1955) was a pivotal figure in shaping the architectural landscape of Washington, D.C.
 Spanning a prolific 60-year career, he designed hundreds of buildings that stand as a testament to his versatility and influence.

 Early on, Clark apprenticed under renowned architect Alfred B. Mullett, absorbing the Romanesque Revival style.
 However, his repertoire expanded throughout his career, encompassing Neoclassical, Beaux-Arts, and even Colonial Revival styles.
-From grand hotels like The Shoreham to iconic landmarks like the John Mercer Langston School, his designs graced neighborhoods across the city.
+From historic sites like Second Baptist Church to iconic landmarks like the John Mercer Langston School, his designs graced neighborhoods across the city.

 Clark's impact went beyond aesthetics.
 He actively participated in professional organizations, shaping architectural standards and advocating for ethical practices.
 Notably, he served as president of the Washington Chapter of the American Institute of Architects and the Architectural Club of Washington.